mariusrubo/Unity-Humanoid-AdjustProportions/README.md

 are however still recommended.

 # Use
-* Simply attach the script "MeshDeformation.cs" to your rigged, humanoid character and press start.
+* Simply attach the script "MeshDeformation.cs" to your rigged, humanoid character standing in a T-Pose, drag its skinnedMeshRenderer component to the corresponding field and press start.
 This has been tested with characters made with Autodesk Character Generator.
 For characters made with other systems, the script may need adjustments.
-* The script works well with Inverse Kinematics systems that operate in the LateUpdate()-Loop (like e.g. Final IK), but does not work with Unity's native IK system.
+* The approach used here works well with Inverse Kinematics systems that operate in the LateUpdate()-Loop (like e.g. Final IK).
+To use it with Unity's native IK system, one has to first perform adjustments to the character's proportions, then switch off the script MeshDeformation.cs, and only then swith on IK.
+The reason for this is that "MeshDeformation.cs" assumes the character to be in a T-Pose for as long as the Update()-loop is running, and produces bizarre deformations when this condition is not met.

 ![alt tag](https://github.com/mariusrubo/Unity-Humanoid-AdjustProportions/blob/master/UnityMeshDeform.gif)